Recipes Made Easy

 Jump to Recipe Print Recipe

-Not only is Paul's sweet and sour slow cooked pork simplicity itself to make, it tastes fantastic.
 Cooked in a slow cooker, this recipe is ideal for summer since it removes the need to use the oven and doesn't heat up the kitchen.
 Having said that, you can, of course, cook it in the oven too if you don't have a slow cooker.
-Prepare it in the morning, go out and enjoy the sunshine, and have a meal ready for you at the end of the day.

-Mr B and I recently drove down to the South of Spain for our holiday - well, he drove and I just went along for the ride.
+Mr B and I drove down to the South of Spain In June 2025 for our holiday - well, he drove and I just went along for the ride.
 Traveling down in our little 2 seater convertible (the joy of having grown-up kids), we had the most fantastic time.
 There were many beautiful town and cities on the way, starting with St. Antonin de Noble Val at the wonderful Maison Belmont, where we stayed for 2 days.

 Maison Belmont

 Maison Belmont is a bed and breakfast run by Paul and Mark, a couple of good friends of ours.
 They left England just over a year ago to follow their dream of running a luxury bed and breakfast in France.
 The house is beautiful and they made us and the other guests feel really welcome.
-They are such fabulous hosts and we throughly recommend a stay there, not just because they are friends.
-There is no doubt in my mind that they will make a great success of Maison Belmont, and St. Antonin is a beautiful medieval town well worth a visit.

 Paul's Sweet and sour slow cooked pork